 As much as we love cooking with spring and summer produce, there is something special about the winter season.
-The brisk temperatures and shorter days lure us into the kitchen to prepare dishes with complex and intense flavors; dishes that are deeply satisfying.
-It’s the perfect time to light candles at home, put Miles Davis on the sound system and pour ourselves a glass of full bodied red wine as we create a comforting menu.
-This time of year reminds us to take everything a little slower and it embodies the very Danish word of “hygge”, a philosophy we brought with us to the medieval town of Todi in Umbria.
+The brisk temperatures and shorter days lure us into the kitchen to prepare deeply satisfying dishes with intense flavors.
+It’s the perfect time to light candles at home, put Miles Davis on the sound system, and pour ourselves a glass of full-bodied red wine as we create a comforting menu.
+This time of year reminds us to take everything a little slower and it embodies the very Danish word of hygge.
+A philosophy we brought with us to the medieval town of Todi in Umbria.

 Winter also reminds us of just how spoiled we are here in Italy.
 Even in the coldest and darkest months, the markets are still stocked with delicious and colorful produce.
-You will find pumpkins in all shapes and sizes, cabbages that are leafy, curly or robust.
-Citrus fruits from the south light up the market stalls and Italy’s prized artichokes abound just begging to be boiled, fried and braised to sweet surrender.
-Winter produce may not always be the most visually appealing but it forces us to dig a little deeper – to be a bit more creative and think outside of the box.
-Once you give it a second chance, you’ll be amazed what you can do with a celeriac or a bushel of carrots.
+You will find pumpkins in all shapes and sizes, and cabbages that are leafy, curly, or robust.
+Citrus fruits from the south light up the market stalls in infinite numbers.
+And, Italy’s prized artichokes abound just begging to be boiled, fried, and braised to sweet surrender.
+Winter produce may not always be the most visually appealing but it forces us to dig a little deeper.
+It forces us to be a bit more creative and think outside of the box.
+Once you give it a second chance, you’ll be amazed at what you can do with a celeriac or a bushel of carrots.

-Today we run Il Ghiottone Umbro, a small B&B and cooking school in the town of Todi where we spoil our guests with cozy bedrooms and seasonal cooking classes.
-We’ve also recently launched Kitchen Notes, our love letter to the season packed with delicious, easy recipes designed to bring joy around the dinner table (you can subscribe here).
+Today we run Il Ghiottone Umbro, a small B&B and cooking school in the town of Todi.
+Here, we spoil our guests with cozy bedrooms and seasonal cooking classes.
+We’ve also recently launched Kitchen Notes, our love letter to the season.
+It’s packed with delicious, easy recipes designed to bring joy around the dinner table (you can subscribe here).
 These are a few of our favorite recipes from Kitchen Notes Numero Quattro.

 Tagliatelle with Pumpkin and Ginger

 Pumpkin is one of our favorite autumn and winter produce.
-They are fairly easy to grow in the garden (if the neighborhood badger will leave them alone) and they store really well throughout the winter.
+They are fairly easy to grow in the garden (if the neighborhood badger will leave them alone).
+And they store well throughout the winter.
 Of course, they are also really versatile to cook with.

 - 350 g fresh tagliatelle or your preferred pasta